irenenikk/remember-me-front/README.md

 This project was initialized using [create-react-app](https://github.com/facebookincubator/create-react-app)
 * `yarn install` after cloning the repo
 * `yarn start` to start the server locally (`localhost://3000`)
-* `yarn test` to run tests
+* `yarn test` to run integration tests with cucumber
 * `yarn add` to add a depepency

 In development, you'll also have to start the [server](https://github.com/rovaniemi/remember-me-back).

 Both development and production server addresses must be configured in a local `.env` file.
 The example file can be found [here](.env.example).
 Just copy the example file, rename it to `.env`, and insert the appropriate addresses.
+Remember to add `/api/v01` to the end of both addresses.

 ## Prerequisites
 * Node 6 or higher on your machine to run locally